 Slide the harness off of each side, and close the compartment.
 Then roll up the straps, and tuck them under the sides, as pictured to the left.

 So how is the booster fit?
 Perfect!
-The model to the right is 6 years old, 45 lbs, and 48″ tall.
+The model to the right is 6 years old, 45 lbs., and 48 inches tall.
 The belt hits low on the lap, and correctly on the shoulder.
 Lower anchors can be used to secure the seat in booster mode.

 One thing that is important to note, the recline mode cannot be used while in booster mode.